 The Doctoral Program in Applied Physics includes studies at doctoral level in Applied Physics or Biological Physics.

 Currently, we only have information in Swedish under this heading.

 Go to the Swedish version

-The doctoral program in Applied Physics comprises studies in the field of physics or biological physics organized in three broad research areas:
+The doctoral program in Applied Physics comprises studies in the fields of Biological physics or Physics.
+Physics is organized in three broad research areas:

 • Materials and nanophysics

 • Optics and photonics

 The courses to be included in the program should be based on the prior knowledge of the doctoral student and on the knowledge and skills deemed necessary for the implementation of the dissertation work and in order to achieve the program goals.
 To ensure that all formal requirements for doctoral degrees are met, the doctoral student will be examined in the only compulsory course of the program, SH3000 Width and Ethics in Physics, 7.5 credits.